flapjs/FLAPJS-WebApp/README.md

 #### GraphRenderer
 This final layer evaluates the `NodalGraph` and constructs a renderable structure to display to the user.
 In other words, this is the `React` component representation of `NodalGraph`.
 Because of this abstraction, the graph could be rendered in `Canvas` or other rendering systems if required.
 Currently, the individual elements are rendered onto the workspace in `SVG` for scalability.

-### InputController
+### InputAdapter
 This handles all complex input manipulations of the graph workspace.
-All raw input (i.e. `onTouchStart`, `onMouseDown`) are first evaluated by `InputController.js` into more abstract actions.
+All raw input (i.e. `onTouchStart`, `onMouseDown`) are first evaluated by `InputAdapter.js` into more abstract actions.
 Both touch and mouse actions are converted to abstracted input actions to simplify input logic.

-#### GraphInputController
+#### InputController
-These input actions (i.e. `onDragStart`, `onInputAction`) are then handled by `GraphInputController.js`, which applies context-specific actions to the elements in the `NodalGraph`.
+These input actions (i.e. `onDragStart`, `onInputAction`) are then handled by `InputController.js`, which applies context-specific actions to the elements in the `NodalGraph`.
 In addition to the controller handling the input action events, it also emits events for external handlers to listen and respond to.

-Available events to listen for are listed at the top of `GraphInputController.js`.
+Available events to listen for are listed at the top of `InputController.js`.

 **Note:** Certain groups of actions, such as selection, are handled by external handlers.
 This serves only to produce more organized code.